astromechza/score-flyio/README.md

 The supported resource types are:

 - `environment` - For accessing local environment variables.
 Properties can be used for accessing environment variables like `${resources.env.SOME_KEY}`.
+- `dns` - For accessing a useful hostname of the deployment.
+The only available property is `host`, a hostname.
+The default class will return `<app>.internal`, while the `external` class will return the external hostname.
+  - **NOTE:** The `external` class depends on a shared-ipv4 address being provisioned for the app.

 ### Metadata Interpolation